pyodide/pyodide/docs/development/meta-yaml.md

 The list of tag of the package.
 This is a meta information used to group the package.
 Normally this is not needed, but it can be useful to group packages by functionality.
+Following tags are currently used in Pyodide:

+- always: This package is always built.
+- core: This package is part of the core Pyodide package.
-For example, the `min-scipy-stack` tag is used to group packages that are part of the minimal scipy stack.
+- min-scipy-stack: This package is part of the minimal scipy stack.

-A special tag `always` can be used to indicate that the package should always be built.

 ## `source`